HardyUnine/ML_Project/README.md

-# Can we develop a predictive model to assess the likelihood of a stock experiencing a short squeeze within the next 5 to 10 trading days?
+# Given daily stock-level indicators, can a model reliably predict whether a shorted stock will enter a short squeeze within the next three days?

 ## Overview